On this page, I broaden my collection of safe experiments by using some research findings. To do this, I owe a debt to a particular research paper:

 Cluster 2: The environment we operate in reflects on the care on offer

-- the consulting room might be significant as will the home and work environment in which you and I work.
+- the ‘feel’ of the consulting room might be significant, as will your home and work environment.
 Are all ‘safe places’?
+See my illustrations relating to the Window of Tolerance (WOT) to check out what is, or is not, safe.
 If not, what needs to be changed?

 - an experience of safety, comfort, and relaxation is not optional if there is to be change; it’s not just the physical surrounding of home, work and therapy room that make a difference.
 We are sensitive to changing levels of comfort and tension.
 Who brings what to the level of comfort?